mlehotay/ier/IER-paper/IER-paper.md

 ## **1. Introduction**

-Debates about consciousness are frequently framed around an apparent dilemma: either experience is treated as ontologically fundamental, or it is reduced to functional, representational, or behavioral capacities.
-Both strategies face well-known difficulties.
-Ontological inflation threatens physical closure, while deflationary approaches struggle to account for experiential unity, intrinsic significance, and moral relevance.
+Consciousness debates often frame a dilemma: either experience is ontologically fundamental, or it is reduced to functional, representational, or behavioral capacities.
+Both approaches face challenges: ontological inflation threatens physical closure, while deflationary accounts struggle to capture experiential unity, intrinsic significance, and moral relevance.

-Informational Experiential Realism (IER) dissolves this dilemma by rejecting the assumption that experience requires an additional ontological ingredient.
-Instead, IER advances a strict **identity claim**:
+IER dissolves this dilemma by **identifying experience with system-level physical organization**, not with additional ontological primitives.
+Specifically:

 > **Experience is identical to the operation of a physical system as a Unified Experiential Field (UEF).**

-The task is therefore not to explain how experience emerges from non-experiential matter, but to specify **which physical organizations are experiential and why**.
-IER answers this by identifying a precise class of system-level dynamical regimes that are both necessary and sufficient for experience.
+The focus is therefore not on how experience “emerges” from matter, but on **which physical organizations are experiential and why**.
+IER specifies the minimal structural and dynamical conditions that are both necessary and sufficient for experience, agency, and moral responsibility.

-This paper presents the **minimal normative specification** of IER v10.5.
-It defines the ontology, identity conditions, and direct consequences for agency and ethics.
-No claims are made beyond what is derivable from this specification.

 ---